 Highly predictive patient-derived xenograft (PDX) preclinical models have also been developed from a patient’s blood, which are implanted directly into mice without in vitro propagation.
 To develop these models, peripheral blood or bone marrow is taken from patients, and implanted into mice to generate the original model.
 This model is utilized to evaluate lead compounds for a variety of pharmacological properties (PD, efficacy, etc.), as well as disease indication and demographic specificity.

-Despite the challenges in developing those models, a significant number of models are now available depending of the indication and subtype.
+Despite the challenges in developing those models, a significant number of models are now available depending on the indication and subtype.
 For instance, a variety of AML phenotypes are now represented.
 This includes models which are not very differentiated and mostly limited to the bone marrow, and PDX which show more differentiated disease, moving into peripheral organs and with features such as enlarged spleens.
+PDX models represent genetically defined subgroups for many indications.
+These models accurately can specifically evaluate therapies that target ‘druggable’ mutations.

 As PDX models closely reflect patient tumor histo- and molecular pathology they offer a highly predictive model for preclinical drug evaluation for hematologic cancer.

 The wide variety of hematologic cancer genotypes and phenotypes means that a raft of targeted agents, immunotherapies, and combination regimens are needed to combat the disease.
-Preclinical models are needed which capture the clinical disease diversity, and PDX offer a predictive option when assessing the next generation of hematologic cancer agents.
+Preclinical models are needed which capture clinical disease diversity, and PDX models offer a powerful and predictive option when assessing the next generation of hematologic cancer agents.